kingjotaro/projetoStable/estruturas/swap_FIAT.md

 # Swap Stable for FIAT

-This system is a simple system that will send a settlement order for Stable and transfer the FIAT value to the user's own account outside the Stable system.
+This is a simple system that will send a settlement order for Stable and transfer the FIAT value to the user's own account outside the Stable system.

     {